GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-68/index.md

 ### New in DevTools

-Be sure to check out [New in Chrome DevTools](https://developers.google.com/web/updates/2018/05/devtools), to learn what’s new in for DevTools in Chrome 68.
+Be sure to check out [New in Chrome DevTools](https://developers.google.com/web/updates/2018/05/devtools), to learn what's new in for DevTools in Chrome 68.

 ### Subscribe

-Then, click the [subscribe](https://goo.gl/6FP1a5) button on our [YouTube channel](https://www.youtube.com/user/ChromeDevelopers/), and you’ll get an email notification whenever we launch a new video.
+Then, click the [subscribe](https://goo.gl/6FP1a5) button on our [YouTube channel](https://www.youtube.com/user/ChromeDevelopers/), and you'll get an email notification whenever we launch a new video.

-I’m Pete LePage, and as soon as Chrome 69 is released, I’ll be right here to tell you -- what’s new in Chrome!
+I'm Pete LePage, and as soon as Chrome 69 is released, I'll be right here to tell you -- what's new in Chrome!